cocazzz/Ctf-Library-and-writeups/README.md

 ## Cryptography challenges :
 **1- Elves City : 300 points**
 <br> ♦ description :
-WHAT !? people are so strange here, they only count to 5 ?!
+<br>WHAT !? people are so strange here, they only count to 5 ?!
 <br> 404 202 440 143 424 443 343 202 203 201 340 402 113 433 201 1000
 <br>♣ Solution :
 <br>the main idea here is to base 5 decrypt number by number and you directly have the flag